November 2025

 How long do solar panels last?

-In this blog, we'll explore the lifespan of solar panels and how you can make sure they do they do their job for longer!
+Explore the lifespan of solar panels and how you can make sure they do they do their job for longer

 How Long Do Solar Panels Last in the UK?

 Whether you’re considering investing in solar energy or want to know more about the lifespan of your installation, one of the most important questions to ask is: How long do solar panels last in the UK?
-The good news is that regardless of where you’re situated, solar panels have an expected lifespan between 25-30 years, with well-maintained panels potentially lasting for many more years.
+The good news is that regardless of where you’re situated, solar panels have an expected lifespan between 25 to 30 years, with well-maintained panels potentially lasting for many more.

 But there’s a lot more to solar panel lifespan and how long they last.

-If you’d like to learn more about the lifespan of different types of solar panels, as well as what affects the longevity, signs that your panels may be ageing, and how to extend their lifespan, continue reading.
+Learn more about the lifespan of different types of solar panels and what affects their longevity.
+Plus, signs that your panels may be ageing, and how to extend their lifespan.

-If you’ve already begun learning about how solar energy works, you might already know that there are three different types of solar panels.
+If you already know a bit about how solar energy works, you might already know that there are three different types of solar panels.
 Each of these has its own expected lifespan.

 Monocrystalline solar panels are made from monocrystalline solar cells.
-They are easily identifiable by their black colour.
+They’re easily identifiable by their black colour.

-On average, they are expected to last 25-30 years, but newer mono panels can last up to 40 years or longer.
-They last the longest out of all the different types of panels because they are made using a slice of a single silicon crystal which reduces the potential failure points in the photovoltaic (PV) cell.
+On average, they are expected to last 25 to 30 years, but newer mono panels can last up to 40 years or longer.
+They last the longest out of all the different types of panels because they are made using a slice of a single silicon crystal, which reduces the potential failure points in the photovoltaic (PV) cell.
 These are the most expensive solar panels due to the cost of producing monocrystalline cells.

 Polycrystalline solar panels are made from polycrystalline solar cells.
-They are easily identifiable by their blue colour.
+They’re easily identifiable by their blue colour.

-On average, these panels last between 25-30 years, but they can last up to 35 years.
-They don’t last as long as monocrystalline solar panels because each PV cell is made of multiple silicon crystals, which means an increased number of potential failure points.
+On average, these panels last between 25 to 30 years, but they can last up to 35 years.
+They don’t last as long as monocrystalline solar panels because each PV cell is made of multiple silicon crystals, which means more ways to fail.
 However, they cost less than monocrystalline cell panels due to their lower manufacturing costs.

 Thin-film solar panels are made from various photovoltaic materials.
 The four most common materials used are amorphous silicon (a-Si), cadmium telluride (CdTe), copper indium gallium selenide (CIS/CIGS), and organic photovoltaic cells (OPC).
-They are easily identifiable by their physical flexibility.
+They’re easily identifiable by their physical flexibility.

 These panels have the shortest lifespan of the different types of solar panels, averaging between 10 and 20 years, due to the quality of the materials used in producing the PV cell.
 However, they are also the cheapest of the three types of solar panels.